 In addition to ranks, officers are distinguished by Honorifics.
 These are titles awarded much as ranks are, and some may be considered ‘half-rank’ promotions.

-ADDRESSING AN OFFICER
+NAMES AND ADDRESSING AN OFFICER

 The customary method of address is to put the rank first, followed by the individual’s name, then the honorific followed by a dash and then the person’s House or Line name.
 Example: Lt.
 Cmdr.
 K’Rak vestai-Moghri

 If you prefer to use the Klingon language, the most common method is to put the individual’s name first, followed by the rank, then a comma followed by the person’s House or Line name and then the word tuq meaning house, tribe, clan or ancestral unit.
 The honorific is optional in this method, but can be included before the house name.
 Examples: qraq la’Hom, moghrI’ tuq or qraq la’Hom, veStay, moghrI’ tuq.